Learn more about our department and its history at the Academy.

 Professional standards and IRS regulations prohibit Academy staff members from appraising items or recommending an appraiser.
 Please locate a professional appraiser qualified in the area relevant to your item(s).

 The Department of Anthropology is currently accepting intern applications in collections management to assist with our ethnographic collection digitization project.
 Internships are unpaid and usually count towards course credit.
-All positions have been filled through summer 2018.
-Applications for Fall 2018 are due July 15.
-For a full description of the position and instructions on how to apply, click here.
+All positions have been filled through fall 2018.
+Applications for Spring 2019 are due Dec.
+7. For a full description of the position and instructions on how to apply, click here.
 For more information, contact the Anthropology Collection Manager.

 The Department of Anthropology periodically has volunteer opportunities in collections management.
 Currently there are no positions open.
 If you are interested in volunteering anywhere in the Academy, please contact the Academy's Volunteer Department at (415) 379-5111 or via email at firstname.lastname@example.org to request an application.
 An online application is also available.